acloudfan/Amazon-RDS-Aurora-Postgres-v1/performance/waits/README.md

 $ psql -d pagila -c "SELECT COUNT(*) FROM film"

-4. Check th eoutput of pgbench
+4. Check the output of pgbench

-4. Checkout the Performance Metrics for the database metrics
+5. Checkout the Performance Metrics for the database metrics

 ====================
 set-test-database.sh